 What you’re trying to do is to tell your body to make extra milk each day until you’re getting on average about 750 mls per day.
 The sooner you can reach that mark the better because studies are showing that between one month and six months of age, that is the average amount that the majority of babies need.
 There will be flexibility on that.

-Be encouraged that once your milk supply is established then it may well be that you will be able to reduce some of those pumping sessions, but not always the case.
+And be encouraged that once your milk supply is established then it may well be that you will be able to reduce some of those pumping sessions, but not always the case.
 I would also really encourage you to inform yourself about how milk is made so that you fully understand the mechanism of it by looking at the video related to that.

 And by the way you might be surprised to know that it’s better to pump more frequently to boost your supply than to wait a long time between the pumping sessions, and to spend a longer time pumping in that session.
 You may even need to consider doing some extra frequency pumping sessions as well.
-Just like babies who do cluster nursing where they do a lot of frequent feeding over a period of time, then it’s the same using a pump too.
+Just like babies who do cluster nursing (normal patterns) where they do a lot of frequent feeding over a period of time, then it’s the same using a pump too.

 Just to clarify, when you are using your pump, to keep it on the lowest setting initially – it certainly shouldn’t be painful when you are pumping.
 Some women have made the mistake of putting it on the highest setting, and found that that really was quite painful.